 It is a criminal offence to destroy or damage, intentionally or recklessly, a special interest feature of a Site of Special Scientific Interest (SSSI) or to disturb the wildlife for which the site was notified.
-In England, Wales, a fine of up to £20,000 may be imposed by the Magistrates’ Court, or an unlimited fine by the Crown Court.
-In Scotland, the maximum fine on summary conviction is £40,000, or an unlimited fine on conviction on indictment.

 If you witness anyone who you suspect may be illegally disturbing or destroying wildlife or habitat, phone the police immediately (ideally, with a six-figure map reference) and report it to the RSPB.

 If you discover a rare bird, please bear the following in mind: